fossasia/eventyay-tickets/doc/index.rst

 pretalx is an open source conference management tool – it allows you to create Calls for Participation, customize them, read and review submissions, choose your conference's talks, schedule them (on as many days and in as many rooms as you like), and release versioned schedules.
-Oof – it can do even more – check the :doc:`features </features>` page for details.
+And it can do even more – check the :doc:`features </features>` page for details.

 Project status